corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/development-tutorials/token-selection.md

    )
    ```

+   b.
 Issue the query, handle the response, and clean-up any claim we make:
    ```java
     // Query for required tokens
    val tokenClaim = tokenSelection.tryClaim(selectionCriteria)